The Consignment Process

 Once at our facility, we thoroughly test your items and make minor repairs or updates as needed, and this information is included in our catalog descriptions so buyers know exactly what to expect.
 We then photograph, catalog, and prepare the items for an upcoming auction.

 Your items then go to auction!
 Auctions are visible for three weeks, with two of those weeks accepting bids on our online platform, with an advertising blitz starting before and running throughout.
 Everything sells to the highest bidder.
 Post-auction, we take care of all logistics of getting your items shipped to the buyers.
-There’s absolutely nothing more you need to do except expect your consignor check a few weeks later!
+There’s absolutely nothing more you need to do except expect your consignor check a couple weeks later!

 We are often asked where we advertise.
 Since we have a large online presence, most of our advertising dollars are spent there.
 QRZ.com, ARRL Letter, Facebook advertising, Instagram, Antique Radio Forums, AudioKarma.org, and of course our own curated email list that includes over 5,000 members!
 The one print publication we advertise in is ER Magazine, which is devoted to the earlier years of radio.